 Check the current Wieliczka salt mine opening hours – the salt mine is fully closed only on Easter Sunday (double-checked for 2024).

 You can visit Wieliczka independently and pay for the entrance & a guided tour.
 Here’s a full guide on how to get to Wieliczka and what the visit is like.

 If you’d rather go the more comfortable route, opt for a highly rated and well priced tour with a pick up and drop off in Krakow.

 I stayed at an Airbnb apartment, which was lovely.
 You can see the review in my article here.

-For when you’d rather stay in a hotel, check out the current deals below:
+For when you’d rather stay in a hotel, check out the current deals on Booking.com.

 I will not argue that Easter is the best time of year to visit Krakow.
 I bet summer is even more pleasant.
 But if you’re lucky with the weather, you can enjoy a lovely spring weekend in Krakow made more special by the Easter festivities.

-How about your trips during Easter, do you have a favorite spot?
+How about your trips during Easter in Europe, do you have a favorite spot?
 Would you give Krakow a chance for your Easter weekend?

 This post was originally written in 2014 and then updated annually, last time in December 2023.